fazerg/android_device_ZTE_msm8226-common/README.md

-Common device configuration for the Moto G (falcon)
+Common device configuration for the ZTE V5 based on Moto G
 ===============================

 Copyright 2014 - The CyanogenMod Project